 At the beginning of the month, Grandma took Chung and me with her to the grocery store where she stocked up on eggs and milk.
 Grandma bought a lot of canned soups, pancake mix, and macaroni, which she prepared with government cheese.
 Some nights we ate pancakes for dinner.
 But by the end of the month, we ran out of food again and went without.
 For a while Grandma operated a candy store out of her living room.
 In addition, she had people over to the house on Friday and Saturday nights.
 They smoked, drank, and cursed a lot.
 They laughed loudly, played cards, and put money down on the table.
 This only happened on weekends.
 Sometimes people fought and got taken away in handcuffs.
 After these times, though, Grandma had more money for food.

 Chung stayed home during the day with Grandma after I woke up early to catch the yellow schoolbus.
-Rayville Elementary School was a fun place because I ran around the grassy playground with other the other kids.
+Rayville Elementary School was a fun place because I ran around the grassy playground with other kids.
 And, plus, I got a belly full from the lunchroom.